 - Ruined Garden: Understated by day but a dreamily romantic dinner choice in the Medina.

-And did I mention the fabulous street food of Fes?
+Did I mention the fabulous street food of Fes?
 Just head for the smells wafting through the medina!

-Where to stay / Accommodation in Fes, Morocco
+Where To Stay: Accommodation in Fes, Morocco

-For an authentic Moroccan experience, I would recommend taking the opportunity to stay in a traditional riad in Fes.
-Most riads are in the Medina or the nearby Mellah neighbourhood.
+For an authentic Moroccan experience, I would recommend taking the opportunity to stay in a traditional Riad in Fes.
+Most Riads are in the Medina or the nearby Mellah neighbourhood.

 - Budget: Riad Dar Mansoura